 How to Grill Crab Legs

-To grill these king crab legs, I start by splitting them in half down the length of the legs.
-Some fish mongers sell the legs already split, some will happily split them for you, or if you’ve got strong hands and great kitchen shears, you can split them yourself.
-Having the legs split is a key for optimal results on the grill.
-It allows all of the flavor from the fire and the seasoned butter to penetrate the sweet crab meat.
+- Split the legs.
+Begin by splitting the crab legs in half down the length of the legs.
+Some fishmongers sell the legs already split, some will happily split them for you, or if you’ve got strong hands and great kitchen shears, you can split them yourself.
+Splitting the legs prior to cooking them on the grill is key for the best flavor.
+It allows all of the flavors from the fire and the seasoned butter to penetrate the sweet crab meat.

-I recommend cooking your crab legs on a low temperature, around 225 degrees F for about 25-30 minutes.
+I recommend cooking your crab legs at a low temperature, around 225 degrees F, for about 25-30 minutes.
 As all commercially sold crab is pre-cooked in the US, all you need to do is reheat the crab meat.
-I use indirect heat (meaning no fire or coals directly under the crab legs) with the overall temperature of my grill hovering in that 225 degrees F zone.

 How Much Grilled Crab Legs Per Person

 If you are serving these crab legs as the main course, plan on 1 1/2 to 2 pounds of legs per person.
 Remember, you lose a lot in the weight of the shells (which are discarded).
 Purchase extra crab if you’re worried about having enough meat for everyone.